Format input values to time values using one of 25 preset time styles. Input

 25 | "ms" | "35:00" | flexible |

-We can use the info_time_style()
+We can call info_time_style()

-of time styles with example output.
+time styles with example output.

 Examples